SABBAHS/animal-quiz/README.md

 - I've gone through the majority of the screens on devtools, and even further on [responsivetesttool](https://responsivetesttool.com/).
 - I've confirmed that the text, especially for questions and answers is readable, and the colour scheme does not clash or cause any issues to the user's ability to smoothly navigate around the page.
 - I've confirmed that the website is easy to navigate for a user, and accurately displays a score at the end of the quiz, and responds quickly indicating the right or wrong answer.
 The quiz also offers to start again at the end which in turn reshuffles the questions.
+- Code has been placed to disable the next button when an answer has not been selected to prevent user from skipping, and the other options have been disabled when an option has been selected to prevent users from cheating.

 ## Bugs encountered

-- I've confirmed that this project looks good on different browsers such - There were quotation marks around questions, I fixed this by changing the ‘text content’ to ‘innerHTML’.
+- There were quotation marks around questions, I fixed this by changing the ‘text content’ to ‘innerHTML’.
-- Fetching API, several attempts to get it right.
-Took pieces of code from websites provided to get it to work.
 - Once my website was deployed to GitHub, the game area disappeared.
 The way I got it to work was to remove “/“ from the script file in HTML.
 - I tried 4 different tutorials from YouTube to get click sounds to work and tried writing the code myself with no avail before copying the code from the link provided in the code library section.
 - The code I input for the click sound effects was not working for all the buttons, it only worked for the next button.
 Thanks to my Tutor, Sean who helped me learn that this was a timing issue and that I needed to add an event listener AFTER the buttons have been generated on the page.
 It worked once that code was placed in a function and called after the cards are generated.